adam-gipril/chef-scheduler/README.md

 [here](https://jestjs.io/docs/en/cli#options) for more information.

 I also recommend the Jest extension for VSCode, which runs all tests in watch mode for you, with feedback on test status visualized directly in your IDE.
+It also provides VSCode debugging support for test suites.

 ## Documentation

-Each method, class, and interface definition is documented using [JSDoc](https://devdocs.io/jsdoc/) syntax.
+Each function, method, class, and interface definition is documented using [JSDoc](https://devdocs.io/jsdoc/) syntax.
 Many IDEs are capable of generating hover-over documentation on-the-fly from JSDoc syntax.

 To compile a navigable documentation resource and open it in your default browser, be sure to first [compile the project](#compiling) then run: